hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 PC0 uses RPA to get around the lack of F360 API features (Windows only).
 Windows' language should be English for RPA.
 In this case, RPA is platform-dependent.

-Also, PC0 uses [`cefpython3`](https://pypi.org/project/cefpython3/) package, which doesn't run on Apple Silicon Mac.
+Also, PC0 uses [`cefpython3`](https://github.com/hajimen/cefpython) package.
+It doesn't run on Apple Silicon Mac.

 Mac can do most of PC0 features.
 But it lacks decals (key top images).
 Apple Silicon Mac lacks wire route generation too.